brantje/nextnote/README.md

 ## Installation
-- Place this app in **nextcloud/apps/ownnote** (Rename the extracted ZIP to "ownnote" or you will receive errors)
+- Place this app in **nextcloud/apps/nextnote** (Rename the extracted ZIP to "nextnote" or you will receive errors)
 - Note: *custom_csp_policy* changes are no longer required

 ## Development